Lists are at the heart of ClickUp's organizational Hierarchy.

 Each task must belong to a List in ClickUp.

 Folders can be divided into Lists, and in this way, Lists act as containers for tasks within your Folders.
-Lists are not required to live within a Folder, however, and can exist on their own.
+However, Lists are not required to live within a Folder and can exist on their own in a Space.

 Why are Lists Important?